A. Peter (2 Pe 1:1)

 1. Most of 2 Peter and Jude are parallel

-1. The groups of false teachers are similar but not identical.
+1. The groups of false teachers are similar but not identical to Jude.

-3. Jude uses apocryphal books and Peter does not.
+3. Jude uses apocryphal books, and 2 Peter does not.

 XIII.
 DISTINCTIVE: Polemical